Human-Connection/API/README.md

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.

 > **NOTE:**
 > *At the moment there are some issues with linting while testing, but you can run the tests also with mocha run*